SharpPipe/cognate-backend/README.md

 # Gitlab-Hub

-Gitlab project aggregator for evaluating team projects
+_Gitlab project aggregator for evaluating team projects_

+For more information fisit our [wiki](https://gorane7.gitlab.io/gitlab-hub-wiki/)